The main Navigation tabs at top of each page are Metric - inputs in millimeters (mm) For Inch versions,

 The Gnomon on your sundial needs to point to True North in the Northern Hemisphere, or True South in the Southern Hemisphere.

-Hit Find Latitude + Longitude then click your location on the map or drag pointer to orient your sundial.
+Hit What's my Latitude ? then click your location on the map or drag pointer to orient your sundial.

-Align the Magnetic North or South line on the template with your compass North or South to 'Set' the sundial time.
+Align this Magnetic North or South line with your compass North or South to 'Set' the sundial time.

 For full scale templates, check Full Scale.